-Prior to each Board meeting, Directors are provided with timely and complete information to enable them to fulfill their responsibilities.
+Prior to each Board meeting, directors are provided with timely and complete information to enable them to fulfil their responsibilities.
 Information provided includes background information on matters to be addressed by the Board, copies of disclosure documents, monthly internal financial statements, risk management reports, budgets, forecasts, and reports of variances from budgets and forecasts.

-The Directors have separate and independent access to the company secretaries.
-All Board and committee meetings are to be conducted with the presence of the Company Secretary to ensure that Board procedures are followed and applicable rules and regulations are complied with.
-The Board is responsible for the appointment and removal of the company secretaries.
+The directors have separate and independent access to the Company Secretaries.
+All Board and committee meetings are to be conducted in the presence of the Company Secretaries to ensure that Board procedures are followed and applicable rules and regulations are complied with.
+The Board is responsible for the appointment and removal of the Company Secretaries.